Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 **Status**: All major fixes applied; ready for parity run (target: ~0.62 BAC)
 **Last Updated**: September 10, 2025

+## Document Map
+- This file (`TUEV.md`) is the Single Source of Truth for our implementation: how it works, how to run it, and how to validate it.
+- Reference spec from the authors: `TUEV_REFERENCE.md` (read-only facts about their pipeline and hyperparameters).
+- Differences and remediation plan: `TUEV_GAP_ANALYSIS.md` (tracks alignment vs. reference and any open deltas).

 ## Table of Contents
 1. [Critical Issues & Status](#critical-issues--status)
 2. [What TUEV Is](#what-tuev-is)